 * * *

 As dusk descended upon Jonathan, he pushed the trailer door open, hoping that Mom would be there.
 The dark empty interior confirmed his expectations, already dampened by not seeing his grandmother’s car parked outside.
 Where was she?
-It had been almost twenty days and still no sign of her.
-At least he had work at the Iron Horse to keep him busy.
+It had been almost twenty days, and still no sign of her.
+At least the work at the Iron Horse kept him busy.
 Otherwise, the uncertainty would be driving him mad.

 When he turned around, his eyes fell on the school registration forms.
-Over the last couple of weeks, he had searched the trailer, finding most of the documents and information he needed.
+Over the last couple of weeks, he had searched the trailer, finding most of the needed documents and information.
 But even so, his one intractable problem was the need for a signature.
 Maybe, if he was lucky, he could get his Abuela to sign it.
 The calendar on the wall still showed a month and a half until the first day of school.
 Still plenty of time, but was it realistic to expect anything to change between now and then?
 He rubbed his eyes.
-Stop this, you’ll be spinning in circles with no means of escape.
+Stop this.
+You’ll be spinning in circles with no means of escape.

 Banging on the door caused him to jump.
 He peered through the kitchenette window that gave him a sidelong view of the door.
 Bud McFarlan, the fat middle-aged trailer park manager, stood there.
 The man always looked the same, wearing a black food-stained Steelers jersey and ratty khaki cargo pants.
 With a sigh, Jonathan pulled the two-by-four from the door and opened it.